frc538/learning-java/lessons/Lesson-04-Boolean-Logic/README.md

 - int equality
 - double equality (and issues)
 - String equality and equals()
-- not
+- not operator
-- and
+- and operator
-- or
+- or operator

 ## Read the Docs